414owen/owen.cafe/content/posts/struct-sizes.md

 * You can pass **730 million** structs of size **16** by value per second.
 * You can pass **26 million** structs of size **2048** by value per second.
-* **Don't** pass around data of size 4046-4080 bytes or 8161-8176 bytes, by value (at least not on an AMD 9 3900X).
+* **Don't** pass around data of size 4046-4080 bytes or 8161-8176 bytes, by value (at least not on an AMD Ryzen 3900X).

 <script type="module">